flabat/aws-budgets-multiaccount/README.md

 ## Helper script

-The projects includes a bash helper script that creates a ```budgets.json``` with all accounts under the AWS Organization, the average monthly spend of the selected period, and a budget based on an increase factor.
+The project includes a bash helper script that creates a ```budgets.json``` with all accounts under the AWS Organization, the average monthly spend for the selected period, and a budget based on a defined increase factor.

 Sample ```budgets.json```